-Just this past weekend I hosted my first ever sit down bridal luncheon for 21 lovely ladies at my house in honor of my dear friend and Clean Cuisine’s “Ask Erin” columnist, Erin Lodeesen.
-Since we had a number of guests attending the event who were on restricted diets, I was trying to come up with a delicious make-ahead clean eating entrée that would be “bridal luncheon appropriate” and also be gluten-free, dairy-free and vegetarian.
-It was a little tricky coming up with what to serve the lovely group of ladies, but the solution turned out to be pretty simple…
+Just this past weekend I hosted my first ever sit down bridal luncheon for 21 lovely ladies at my house.
+We had a number of guests attending the event who were on restricted diets: gluten free, dairy free and vegetarian.
+This is where I had to come up with a delicious make-ahead entrée.
+It was a little tricky coming up with what to serve the lovely group of ladies, but the solution turned out to be pretty simple.

-I found the perfect luncheon solution with this savory recipe for Gluten Free Quiche with Spinach and Artichoke.
+I found the perfect luncheon solution with this savory Quiche with Spinach Recipe.
 I served the quiche with a side of my Caesar Salad (made with hemp seeds!) and simple roasted cherry tomatoes.
 It was absolutely delicious!

-Gluten Free Quiche is Perfect for a Luncheon OR Meat Free Monday Dinner
+Quiche with Spinach Recipe a Perfect Meat Free Monday Dinner

 The recipe truly was the ideal make-ahead luncheon meal since all you have to do is warm the quiche in a 250 degree oven for about 10 minutes before serving.
 It also makes the ideal entrée for “Meat Free Monday” dinner!